Elizabethan collar: Plastic

-Made of low-density polyethylene, these collars are somewhat firm and do not allow the animal to reach an infected area by acting as a wall.
+Made of low-density polyethylene, these collars are somewhat firm and prevent the animal from reaching an infected area by acting as a wall.
 These are usually secured to the neck of an animal by the use of a cotton padding roll through small loops at the base of the cone.

 Soft fabric

 Serving the same purpose as a plastic collar but being much easier on the animal, these collars are made of soft fabric and tighten through the use of Velcro or strings.
 While it may be more comfortable, these cones usually impede the vision of animals more than the plastic version.